plotly/plotly.py/doc/python/static-image-export.md

 ### Chrome

 Kaleido uses Chrome for static image generation.
 Versions of Kaleido prior to v1 included Chrome.
-Kaleido v1 and later uses the Chrome that's available on the machine on which it's running.
+Kaleido v1 and later uses Chrome (or Chromium) if it can find a compatible version on the machine on which it's running.
 If you need to install Chrome for static image generation, Plotly provides a CLI.

 Run `plotly_get_chrome` to install Chrome.